peterparkedcar165/minecraft_mod_ideas/README.md

 Ability Power: Attribute based off Attack Damage, Arrow Damage, Arrow Velocity.
 Used to quantify damage dealt by abilities.
 Equal to 100% of Attack Damage, 400% of Arrow Damage and Velocity.

 # Enchants 💭:

+# Special Treatments 💭:
+Espurr line are Cats, so Creepers ignore, or run away from.

+Rowlet line has natural elytra flight, duration scales over evolution.

+Beedrill has wings, so can fly, for a duration.

+Ralts, Kirlia, Gardevoir have decreased Attack Speed and Attack Damage, but have increased Cooldown Reduction and Attack Power to compensate.

+Gallade has decreased Arrow Velocity, Damage and Draw Speed, but has increased Attack Power, Attack Damage, and Attack Speed.

 # Misc 💭: